fingers typing on a laptop

 Bad for competition?

 In this sense, targeted marketing may seem good for the consumer if behavioral privacy isn’t important.
-But it may not be good for the seller.
+But privacy is not all that's at stake.

 According to Bonatti’s models, because platform services are free for consumers, a platform with market power will drive up the cost of advertising by employing mechanisms--such as best-value pricing--that diminish competition among advertisers and charging them for the service.
 As a result, ad prices could increase and be passed on to consumers.
-In contrast, advertisers would be less able to find new customers and match them well with products.
+In contrast, if targeted marketing were banned, advertisers would be less able to find new customers and match them well with products.

 One potential solution, Bonatti said, may be to use “coarser” consumer information—data with enough detail that platforms can identify the most efficient matches, but not so much as to put consumers at a disadvantage.